Volunteer Force (New Zealand): The New Zealand Wars

-Throughout the late 1860s Volunteer units were called out to garrison forts and support British Army units during conflict with Maori.
+Throughout the late 1860s Volunteer units were called out to garrison forts and support British Army units during conflict with Māori.
 The Taranaki Rifles were involved in a number of actions during the Second Taranaki War, while the Auckland Coastguards (later known as the Auckland Naval Artillery) and Gustavus von Tempsky's Forest Rangers saw action in the Invasion of the Waikato.
 During Tītokowaru's War (1868-1869) a force of 350 Volunteers and armed constabulary, including the Forest Rangers, Wellington Rangers, Wellington Rifles, and the Patea Yeomanry Cavalry were defeated at Te Ngutu o Te Manu.
 The inexperienced volunteers of the Wellington Rifles did not perform well, some of whom fled from the battle in panic.

 The Russian Scares

-The Volunteer Force was relatively inactive during the 1870s and was only occasionally utilised for civil maters such as dealing with public disorder, fighting fires and providing a lifeboat service.
+The Volunteer Force was relatively inactive during the 1870s and was only occasionally utilised for civil matters such as dealing with public disorder, fighting fires and providing a lifeboat service.
 In 1881, however, a force of 1600 volunteers and armed constabulary were called up to arrest Te Whiti o Rongomai at Parihaka.
 Te Whiti had led a campaign of passive resistance to land confiscations by the New Zealand Government.
 The volunteers and armed constabulary arrested Te Whiti, destroyed the village and dispersed much of its population.

-By the 1880s the fear of conflict with Maori had decreased, but was replaced by concerns of a Russian Invasion.
+By the 1880s the fear of conflict with Māori had decreased, but was replaced by concerns of a Russian Invasion.
 In 1873 The Daily Southern Cross published a report that the Russian Cruiser Kaskowiski (cask of whisky) had sailed into Auckland harbour and seized gold and hostages.
 The report was a hoax, but added to a growing fear of war with Russia.
 A more substantial "Russian scare" occurred in 1878 when Britain nearly went to war with Russia due to conflict with the Ottoman Empire.
 The scare prompted a surge in volunteering and led New Zealand to review its defences, in particular with regards to coastal fortifications.
 Colonel Peter Scratchley of the Royal Engineers, who had already advised the Australian Colonies on their defence, was commission to report on the Defences of New Zealand in 1880.
 His report suggested the installation of various costal guns, torpedo batteries and mine installations.
 Scratchley was also critical of the organisation of the Volunteer forces describing it as "fatal to military efficiency".
 He proposed the formation of larger naval brigades to man the costal fortifications and the implementation of a more rigorous training regime.
 A further review of the volunteer system in 1882 suggested disbanding the current force and reforming it with substantial changes.
 Military districts should be reduced in size and corps formed into larger administrative regiments.
 The report also advised removing the provision that officers be elected, providing stricter rules on the process of promotion and establishing an officer training school.
 The report, however, proved to be politically unpopular and was not implemented.